This apprenticeship standard is in development and is not yet ready to use

 This apprenticeship standard is currently in development and its contents are subject to change

-Puppet Makers (PM) support the design, manufacture (making) and performance of puppets for theatre, film, TV, carnival, animation, applied puppetry and outdoor arts.
+Assistant Puppet Makers (APM) support the design, manufacture (making) and performance of puppets for theatre, film, TV, carnival, animation, applied puppetry and outdoor arts.
 They may work for a single Senior Puppet Maker or as part of a wider technical and performance team led by a Creative Director.
-They are responsible for the care of their puppets at all times, including how they are handled, stored, transported and used during a performance/production.
-They must know how to repair puppets and choose appropriate materials for manufacture to aid their preservation.
+They are responsible for contributing to the care of their puppets, including how they are handled, stored, transported and used during a performance/production.
+They must know how to undertake basic repairs to puppets and choose appropriate materials for manufacture to aid their preservation.

-PMs must be confident in the use and maintenance of hand and machine tools and materials relevant to their puppetry setting(s) such as those outlined above.
-Detailed understanding and adherence to Health and Safety requirements at all times is vital.
+APMs must be confident in the use and maintenance of hand and machine tools and materials relevant to their puppetry setting(s) such as those outlined above.
+They must meet minimum Health and Safety requirements associated with puppet making, including how to keep oneself and team members safe, in line with company policies.

 Puppet Maker, Assistant Puppet Maker, Puppet Technician.